Roger Powell (basketball)

-Roger Powell Jr. (born January 15, 1983) is an American former professional basketball player and assistant coach for the Gonzaga Bulldogs men's basketball team.
-He played collegiately at the University of Illinois from 2001–2005, after having attended Joliet West High School, with a 2001 graduation.
+Roger Powell Jr. (born January 15, 1983) is an American former professional basketball player and current head coach of the Valparaiso Beacons men's basketball team.
+Powell was previously an assistant at Gonzaga.
+He played collegiately at the University of Illinois from 2001 to 2005, after having attended Joliet Central High School, with a 2001 graduation.
 Powell played the forward position for his high school and in college.
 He graduated from the University of Illinois with a degree in speech communications.
 Powell's father was a former Joliet Central High School and Illinois State player.

-Biography
+Playing career

 High school career

 Powell was a three-year starter and a four-year letter winner for Joliet Township High School.
-As a junior, he led the Steelmen to a 20-8 record averaging 19 points and eight rebounds.
+As a junior, he led the Steelmen to a 20–8 record averaging 19 points and eight rebounds.
 Powell helped his squad win the SICA West Conference as a junior and senior.
 Also as a junior, he earned a bronze medal as a member of the 1999 USA Basketball Men's Youth Development Festival North Team.
 Powell also made the Pontiac Holiday Tourney all-Tournament Team and was second team all state.

 As a senior, Powell averaged 20.7 points and nine rebounds for a 25-5 sectional finalist that was ranked No. 3 in the Chicago area.
 He earned First Team All State honors at Joliet in 2001 from the Chicago Tribune, Chicago Sun-Times, Champaign-Urbana News-Gazette, Associated Press and Illinois Basketball Coaches Association.
 He was considered a consensus Top 100 prospect in the nation and was fourth in voting for Mr. Basketball in Illinois.
 He played in the Wendy's All-Star Classic and earned MVP honors at the IBCA All-Star Game following his senior year.